Genus-zero $r$-spin theory: Tropical realizations of classes from cohomological field theories.

 \subsubsection{The embedding of $M_{0,n}^{\trop}$ in $Q_{[n]}$}

-The space $M_{0,n}^{\trop}$ is a cone complex parameterizing stable metric trees with $n$-labeled ends.
+The space $M_{0,n}^{\trop}$ is a cone complex parameterizing stable metric trees with ``legs'' labeled by $[n]$.
+(A \emph{leg} is a labeled half-edge incident to a vertex, usually taken to have infinite length.)
 For each topological type of tree $\Gamma$, one has a cone isomorphic to $\mathbb{R}_{\ge 0}^{|E(\Gamma)|}$ corresponding to all possible edge lengths, and the cones are glued together along faces by declaring a graph with an edge of length zero equivalent to the graph obtained by contracting of that edge.
 The abstract cone complex $M_{0,n}^{\trop}$ admits a natural embedding into $Q_{[n]}$, which we now describe.
-We first give the image ${\mathbf{v}_I}\in Q_{[n]}$ of primitive vectors generating the rays of $M_{0,n}^{\trop}$; these correspond to trees with only one compact edge of length one, separating the set of indices into two parts $I, I^c$ both of size at least $2$.
+We first give the image ${\mathbf{v}_I}\in Q_{[n]}$ of primitive vectors generating the rays of $M_{0,n}^{\trop}$; these correspond to trees with a single edge of length one, separating the set of legs into two parts $I, I^c$ both of size at least $2$.
 Without loss of generality, we assume that $k\not \in I$.
 We declare

 Given this information, the image of $M_{0,n}^{\trop}$ in $Q_{[n]}$ is determined by multi-linearity.
 A point ${\bf x}\in Q_{[n]}$ of (the image of) $M_{0,n}^{\trop}$ corresponds to an $n$-marked metric tree $\Gamma$.
 Each edge $e\in E(\Gamma)$ produces a two-part partition $I_e, I_e^c$ of the set of indices, where we again assume $k\not\in I_e$.
 If $l_e$ denotes the length of the edge $e$, then